Naxus28/js-oop-snake-game/README.md

 4. Make sure classes have all getters and setters they should have.

 5. Currently the snake collides if the food displays on the corner.
 I would handle this edge case by adding a new piece to the tail (instead of to the head like I have in the current implementation) when the snake eats the food--it also seems more "natural" that the tail should grow instead of the head.
-Growing the tail would require keeping track of which direction the it is moving, which would require comparing the tail's previous's and current's x and y positions (where `this.snake[this.snake.length-1]` is set to `this.previousTailPosition` every time the snake moves).
+Growing the tail would require keeping track of which direction it is moving, which would require comparing the tail's previous's and current's x and y positions (where `this.snake[this.snake.length-1]` is set to `this.previousTailPosition` every time the snake moves).
 This would be the code for such an implementation:

 ```javascript
 eat() {